kaizengrowth/PokemonGrow/README.md

 You can download this file on Github, install dependencies in node, and run the app with npm; or use the current deployed version of the app, here: https://immense-springs-58058.herokuapp.com

 The game is created to encourage users to practice skills or master habits that require a lot of time commitment over an extended period of time!
 This app is especially designed for kids who may need to spend a certain number of hours per week on a particular subject.

-Nostalgic for the old school tamagatchi "digital pets", my goal is to create a Fitbit "pet" on your smartwatch that would bounce around and "grow" as you log more "practice time" into the pomodoro timer.
+Nostalgic for the old school tamagatchi "digital pets", my goal is to create a Fitbit "pet" on your smartwatch that would bounce around and "grow" as you log more practice time into your pomodoro pokemon sidekick.

 According to Malcolm Gladwell's (oft-disputed) evangelism on ninja skill mastery -- it takes about 10,000 hours to truly "master" any skill.
 My plan is to spend at least another tenth of that amount mastering the Fitbit API and launching a full version of this app in the future to the Fitbit app-store.